AP Week in Pictures: Latin America and Caribbean

 Copyright 2021 The Associated Press.
 All rights reserved

 This photo gallery highlights some of the most compelling images made or published by Associated Press photographers in Latin America and the Caribbean.
-It was curated by AP Photo Editor for Latin America & Caribbean Anita Baca in Mexico City.
+It was curated by AP Photojournalist Silvia Izquierdo in Rio de Janeiro, Brazil.

 Follow AP visual journalism: